Most questions that you may have will be answered in our Relevant Membership Info handout. Here are other FAQ items that aren’t in the handbook:

 What are the costs?

-The membership fees associated with the classes are dependent on the number of classes you would like to commit to each week.
+There is a monthly fee associated with the class membership option which is dependent on the number of classes you would like to commit to each week.
 There are no membership, or monthly fees, associated with the personal training sessions.
 The sessions are sold both individually or in packages, at a reduced rate.
-For more information, contact us directly.
+For more information, check here.

 What hours are available?